 Reframing Our Approach: Focusing on Comprehensible Input

 @tmsaue1 got our discussion off to a great start with an insightful proposal: We as teachers need to think from the learner’s perspective.
-What are students they receiving from the teacher?
+What are students receiving from the teacher?
 Is it useful?
 Relevant?
 The 90% TL use goal does not serve students well if student are not receiving comprehensible input.

 @CalicoTeach reminded us that teachers must ensure that students are receiving the TL message.
 Sometimes this means going slow, added @dwphotoski. @SraSpanglish admitted that she was not prepared for how much an increased focus on comprehensible input slowed down the other things she had planned on accomplishing.
 But, as @dr_dmd pointed out, “covering material” does not guarantee that students are actually learning how to use L2.
 Sometimes, “less is more,” as the saying goes!